Tourism in Perth: Araluen Botanic Park

-Araluen Botanical Park is located in a sheltered valley in the Darling Ranges approximately 30 km south of Perth, Western Australia, in the suburb of Roleystone.
-The Botanical Park covers an area of about 59 ha, and has a mixture of exotic plant varieties together with many remnants of native bush.
+Araluen Botanical Park is located in a sheltered valley in the Darling Ranges, approximately 30 km south of Perth, Western Australia, in the suburb of Roleystone.
+The Botanical Park covers about 59 ha and features a mix of exotic plant varieties and remnants of native bush.

 National parks

 Avon Valley is a national park located 47 km northeast of the Perth CBD.
-In the springtime there is a diverse range of wildflowers.
-Toilets, water, shaded areas and wood barbecues are available for use, however entry and camping fees apply.
+In the springtime, there is a diverse range of wildflowers.
+Toilets, water, shaded areas and wood barbecues are available for use; entry and camping fees apply.

 John Forrest National Park is a national park in the Darling Scarp, 24 km east of the Perth CBD.
 It was the first national park in Western Australia.
 There are several walking trails within the national park, including along the former route of the Eastern Railway.

 Yanchep is a national park 42 km north of the Perth CBD.
 The park is noted for its caves, native bush and koala colonies.
 It also offers cultural educational programmes offered in partnership with the local Noongar Aboriginal people.

 Sunset Coast

-Sunset Coast refers to the coastal section of the metropolitan Perth, north of the Swan River.
-This includes Marmion Marine Park, a protected area inhabited by tropical fish, Australian Sea Lions, and Bottlenose Dolphins, and traversed by Humpback Whales.
-North of Marmion is Hillarys Boat Harbour, which includes Sorrento Quay and AQWA, the Aquarium of Western Australia).
+Sunset Coast refers to the coastal section of metropolitan Perth, north of the Swan River.
+This includes Marmion Marine Park, a protected area inhabited by tropical fish, Australian sea lions, and bottlenose dolphins, and traversed by humpback whales.
+North of Marmion is Hillarys Boat Harbour, which includes Sorrento Quay and AQWA (the Aquarium of Western Australia).
 Cottesloe Beach hosts Sculpture by the Sea, an annual public exhibition of sculptures.
-Tourist Drive 204, also known as Sunset Coast Tourist Drive, is a designated route from North Fremantle to Iluka along existing coastal roads.
+Tourist Drive 204, also known as the Sunset Coast Tourist Drive, is a designated route from North Fremantle to Iluka that follows existing coastal roads.